chandra-teja/new-backend/README.md

 Backend of pwa app written with Node,express &amp; Mongo DB. you can find Frontend [here](https://github.com/chandra-teja/ProjectPwa).

 # Deployment
 Backend is deployed on [heroku](https://www.heroku.com/what) hosting platform using heroku CLI.
-We used [helmet](https://www.npmjs.com/package/helmet) to secure our app.
+We used [helmet](https://www.npmjs.com/package/helmet) to secure our app and [multer](https://www.npmjs.com/package/multer) for uploading images.

 # Getting Started
 download zip file or clone the repo and install node modules in root folder.